kunukn/postcss-alter-property-value/README.md

     'mouse': {
       /* replace all mouse properties with cursor */
       task: 'changeProperty',
       to: 'cursor'
     },
-    'font-size': {
+    'transform': {
-      /* change font-size to 2rem */
+      /* clone a declaration and add before this declaration */
-      task: 'changeValue',
+      task: 'cloneBefore',
-      to: '2rem',
+      to: '-webkit-transform'
     },
     'display': {
       /* conditional change value */